gludescher/qulture_challenge/README.md

 ### Get employee's subordinates

 Lists the employees N levels directly below the specified employee.
-If N = 0, lists the employees under the same manager as the specified employee, i.e. on the same hierarchy level.
+If N = 0, lists the employees under the same manager as the specified employee (this included), i.e. on the same hierarchy level.
 It is valid noting that the function accepts any level ≥0 of hierarchy as input.
 Still using Dunder Mifflin structure (Figure 1), if a call is made passing Michael's employeeID and level = 1, the return would be Dwight, Pam and Angela.
 The level 2 return for Michael would be Stanley, Jim, Kevin and Oscar.
-Level 0 for Jim is just Stanley, since they share Dwight as manager.
+Level 0 for Jim is just himself and Stanley, since they share Dwight as manager.

 - **Path:** '/employees/<*employeeID>*/structure/*<level>*''
 - **Method:** GET
 - **Parameters:**
     - *employeeID* - Integer; specified employee to serve as base for the structure listing.
-    - *level* - Integer; defines on how many hierarchic grades below the specified employee should be the return.
+    - *level* - Integer; defines on how many hierarchic grades below the specified employee should be the listing for the return.
 - **Request example:**

     ```python